SOCIAL MEDIA MANAGEMENT PRICING FOR BUSINESSES

 Transparent Pricing Structure

-For our services, there is a one-time setup fee of $300.
+Our social media management costs include a one-time setup fee of $300.
 The fee includes setting up analytics and social media systems, creating advertising accounts and pages, and launching your campaign.
-When you opt for our social media management services, you unlock a host of valuable features:

 How to Know Which Is Best for You: Freelance, Agency, In-house, or Software?